Red Dirt (film)

-Red Dirt is a 2000 American drama film written and directed by Tag Purvis and starring Dan Montgomery, Jr., Aleksa Palladino, Walton Goggins, and Karen Black.
+Red Dirt is a 2000 American Southern Gothic drama film written and directed by Tag Purvis and starring Dan Montgomery Jr., Aleksa Palladino, Walton Goggins, and Karen Black.
 The film follows the life of Griffith, from a simpleton farm boy, happy and contented with his life, to an ambitious young man, focused on discovering the world.
 A stranger stumbles into his home and only sharpens the young man's intent to travel and discover.

 Plot

-Griffith (Dan Montgomery, Jr.) has lived all his life in the fictional town of Pine Apple, Mississippi.
+Griffith (Dan Montgomery Jr.) has lived all his life in the fictional town of Pine Apple, Mississippi.
 He spends most of his time barefoot on the red dirt and has a hobby of tracing the epitaphs on headstones.
 He was orphaned as a child when his parents drowned inside their car in the river under mysterious circumstances.
 He was raised by his eccentric aunt Summer (Karen Black) and uncle Charlie.

 Summer is mentally unstable and agoraphobic, apparently a result of the death of Griffith's parents.
 She and her only other living sister, Lynn Thomas (Peg O'Keef), have avoided each other for years for unknown reasons.
 Charlie (who died of cancer when Griffith was 14) once regularly sent Summer off to a mental asylum, being unable to deal with her eccentric behavior.
 She resumed living in the house after Charlie's death, cared for by Griffith and the family matriarch, Lily Mae.

 Griffith's only other close relationship is with Lynn's daughter, his first cousin Emily (Aleksa Palladino), with whom he also has occasional sexual relationships.

 The film is set shortly after the death of Lily Mae, when Griffith becomes solely responsible for caring for his aunt.
 Griffith resents this, feeling trapped in his environment and longing to leave.
 Emily does not want him to leave.
 She accuses Griffith of wanting to abandon her and his responsibilities to Aunt Summer.
 Emily herself has no wish to leave Pine Apple, even though her own mother practically pushes her to.

 Griffith is nevertheless determined to leave.
 He starts cleaning up the cottage previously used by Lily Mae with the intention of renting it out.
 A day after he hangs the 'For Rent' sign, a stranger from Louisiana arrives and inquires about the cottage.
 He introduces himself as Lee Todd (Walton Goggins).
 Griffith agrees to let Lee stay in the cottage for free in return for helping him finish painting it, despite the objections of both Summer and Emily.

 The two quickly become friends.
 They paint a barn roof with Emily's name and phone number and they start building a giant replica of a pincushion in memory of Lily Mae.
 Griffith is intrigued by Lee's experiences during his travels.
 Lee, in turn, urges Griffith to leave Pine Apple and see the world.
 He offers to take Griffith with him.
 Griffith agrees and they make a blood oath.